Blood Glucose Monitoring in Home Care

 Read: Healthcare Waste: Collection, Storage and Disposal

 Lancets must always be disposed of into a designated sharps container.
-Never discard them into a general rubbish bin (NDSS 2015).
+Never discard them into a general rubbish bin (NDSS n.d.).
 Testing strips should be discarded into an appropriate body fluids bin provided by your organisation.

 Note: This article is intended as a guide only for non-clinical staff who are required to monitor blood glucose levels in home care clients and should not replace best-practice care.
 Always refer first to your organisation's policies and procedures on blood glucose monitoring.